benjamincerigo/GildedRose-Refactoring-Kata/python/README.md

 # Python version
 `.python-version` holds the recommended version of python that the repo was developed in.

-It is recommended to us `pyenv` when developing on this repo.
+It is recommended to use `pyenv` to manage your installed python version when developing.

 # Development
 It is recommended to use `pyenv` and `vitualenv` when setting up a development environment for this repo.